 Criteria: The scholarship is for at mature student in first or second year apprenticeship program at Fanshawe College.
 The recipient will be chosen by the course coordinator.

 Available to a student entering a PhD or Masters program in Horticulture or Landscape Architecture at an accredited Ontario university.
+Candidates will be chosen based on transcripts and a two paragraph essay on why they entered the horticultural industry and what they see as their future in the industry.
 The award is based on overall average.

 John and Ruth Wright Scholarship, $2,000